Ether and Chloroform Engines

 "In employing ether the difficulty of the designer is too prevent too great heating of the ether, so as to create a dangerous pressure.
 In the Desvignes generator a feed-expansion regulator is employed, whose object is to limit the pressure in the generator.
 The vapor passes through a series of coils to the pressure-regulator.
 This contains compressed-air which has been provided at the pressure at which it is desired to run the apparatus.
 By means of a float-valve in the regulator, whenever the pressure in the generator rises above that of the compressed air, the generator discharges its surplus into the regulator, thus maintaining a balance of safety."

 This tells us nothing that is not given in more detail in the 1902 English Mechanic article, which was almost certainly its source.
 Charles H Cochrane also has no clue about Carnot's Law and the inevitable inefficiency of using low-boiling point fluids.
 Cochrane's main interest seems to have been in early attempts at aviation; several of the early pioneers such as George Graffigny thought that an ether engine would be useful, because it was presumed it would be lighter than a steam engine of the same power.
+This hope was illusory, being founded on the belief that ether engines were more efficient, when the reverse was true.

 THE SHUMAN SOLAR ENGINE: 1906